Gravitational Lensing Characteristics of the Transparent Sun: Appendix

 \section{Appendix}

-The image locations for a given impact parameter are found by solving equation (\ref{lens}.
+The image locations for a given impact parameter are found by solving equation (\ref{lens}).
 By allowing for a range of both positive and negative values for the deflection angle $\alpha$ for all positive values of source position $\beta$, and interpolating within bounds, one obtains the image locations $\theta$.
 Therefore, this can be termed as a controlled ray tracing algorithm

 where $b$, and $D_L$ are the impact parameter and fixed observer distance from the lens' center.
-The resulting curve is shown in Fig. \ref{betatheta}.
+The resulting curve is shown in Figure \ref{betatheta}.
 For point sources the magnification can be computed directly from the curves using equation (\ref{mag}).
-Magnifications for extended sources can be computed by taking the average magnifications of individual randomly generated points, lying within a circle or by choosing neighboring points and taking the ratio of their areas in the lens plane and source planes.
+Magnifications for extended sources can be computed by approximating the source as a point or inverse ray-shooting, or, occasionally using Stokes' theorem.

 For a circularly symmetric lens, the deflection depends only on the impact parameter.
-In that case, a new angular measure $n$ can be defined as in Fig. \ref{angles}, the perpendicular distance from the source on the lens plane.
+In that case, a new angular measure $n$ can be defined as in Figure \ref{angles}, the perpendicular distance from the source on the lens plane.
 The observer can choose a coordinate system with her $y$ coordinate and origin made to coincide with $\vec{n}$ through the center of the lens.
 Now at different source positions, as seen by the observer, the source will subtend an angular measure

 from the $x$ axis, where $\beta\ge n$.